Orthelious/PDCP_Spring2019/units/0_CourseIntroduction/readme.md

 1. Your name?
 1. Your pronouns?
-1. What kind of creative practioner are you?
+1. What kind of creative practitioner are you?
 1. Why did you sign up for this here course?

 ***